Mykhailo Khanenko: Biography

 In 1669, he was proclaimed Hetman of Right-bank Ukraine by three regiments.
-Khanenko and otaman Ivan Sirko led raids on Crimean Khanate and the Ottoman Empire.
-He was pro-Polish, and greatly opposed to rival Petro Doroshenko whom he often fought, sometimes with Polish support.
-In 1670 Khanenko signed a treaty with Polish authorities, according to which authonomy of the Cossack class was recognized in exchange of the hetman's vassalage to the Polish king.
+Khanenko and otaman Ivan Sirko led raids on the Crimean Khanate and the Ottoman Empire.
+He was pro-Commonwealth, and greatly opposed to the pro-Ottoman rival hetman Petro Doroshenko whom he often fought, sometimes with Commonwealth support.
+In 1670 Khanenko signed the Treaty of Ostroh with the Commonwealth authorities, according to which authonomy of the Cossack class was recognized in exchange of the hetman's vassalage to the Commonwealth's king.

 In 1674, Khanenko suffered a disastrous defeat to Doroshenko, and was forced to get the aid of Left-bank hetman Ivan Samoylovych.
 He renounced all claims to power, and swore loyalty to Moscow.
 In 1677-1678 Khanenko was imprisoned by Samoilovych in Baturyn after Moscow had suspected him of preserving ties with Poles, but later was released.
 He was allowed to live in peace on the left bank of the Dnieper and the exact time and place of his death are still unknown.